 i.
-A computer implemented method of obtaining data for determining a three-dimensional shape of a medical device, the method comprising:
+A computer implemented method of obtaining data for determining a 3-dimensional implant shape to be implanted in a subject, the method comprising:

 To the extent the preamble is a limitation, computer modeling of anatomical pathology using CT data was well known for pre-operative planning and rehearsal of procedures and in the manufacture of prosthetic devices.
 Rekow discloses a computer implemented method for "scanning and recording of coordinates describing three dimensional objects of complex and unique geometry."
 EX-1010 ABSTRACT.
-Rekow discloses that the "computer acquires data describing an object and its surroundings, and constructs a computer based three-dimensional model of the object from that data," including "dental prostheses, in-the-ear hearing aid housings, molds or implant to replace damaged bones, etc." EX-1010 1:27-33.
-Thus, Rekow discloses a computer method of obtaining data for determining a 3D shape of a medical device in the form of a dental prosthesis.
+Rekow discloses that the "computer acquires data describing an object and its surroundings, and constructs a computer based three dimensional model of the object from that data," including "dental prostheses, in-the-ear hearing aid housings, molds or implant to replace damaged bones, etc." EX-1010 1:27-33.
+Thus, Rekow discloses a computer method for obtaining data for determining a 3D implant shape in the form of a dental prosthesis to be implanted in a subject.
 EX-1003 ¶109.

-ii. rendering a computer-generated threedimensional representation of a target tissue from computer readable image data of the target tissue wherein the target tissue comprises two portions, a portion with a defect and a portion without a defect;
+ii. obtaining a computer readable image data of a target tissue wherein the target tissue comprises two portions, a portion with a defect and a portion without a defect;